 As many of you know, Bubba and I got ourselves into significant credit card debt when we were newlyweds, working to build a business.
-In a short amount of time we found ourselves with $10,000 on just one credit card (about $15,000 in total outstanding debt), an SUV we couldn't afford, $0 in our bank accounts (thanks to a real estate investment gone wrong), and little to no income.
+In a short amount of time, we found ourselves with $10,000 on just one credit card (about $15,000 in total outstanding debt), an SUV we couldn't afford, $0 in our bank accounts (thanks to a real estate investment gone wrong), and little to no income.
 It was…terrifying, to say the least.

 In researching, I read all about how to pay cash for a house or car, or what 401K's to invest in.
 I also found loads of sites showing how to find good deals and coupons to clip.
-But I found no one online who spoke “Jordan”.
-No one to help me manage the day-to-day, real life finances.
-How to clothe my kids, make my house a home, and date my husband without breaking the bank.
+But I found no one online who spoke “Jordan.”
+No one to help me manage the day-to-day, real-life finances: how to clothe my kids, make my house a home, and date my husband without breaking the bank.

-When it came to realistically managing day-to-day, real-life “lifestyle” finances and budgets, I forged the way on my own…
+When it came to realistically managing day-to-day, real-life “lifestyle” finances and budgets, I forged the way on my own… and it worked.

+Instead of focusing on the $500, $1,000+ dollars that we didn't have as much control over, I created systems for organizing my day-to-day dollars.
 I quickly learned that the way to get out of debt, even on a tiny income, didn't come down to the big numbers.
-Rather, it's the $1, $5, $10 daily decisions that made all the difference.
+Rather, it was the $1, $5, and $10 daily decisions that made all the difference.

 And wouldn't you know, it's simpler than you think!